mattandersoninf/doctor-scan-log/README.md

 # doctor-scan-log
-React app where you can view CT SCAN files
+React app where you can view CT SCAN files, a DICOM file web viewer

 ### references